WebThingsIO/registration_server/doc/api.md

 * `desc`: optional, a friendly description of this gateway.
 If this parameter is not present, a default description is generated including the gateway's name.
 * `email`: optional, used to determine if an existing domain is associated with the provided email or not.
 * `reclamationToken`: optional, the reclamation token assigned to this domain.
+* `mode`: optional, used to indicate whether this domain should be tunneled via PageKite (mode=0, default) or if we should just return the gateway's IP address (mode=1).
+In the latter mode, the registration server just acts as a dynamic DNS provider.

 *Returns:*